When memory becomes resistance: How artists and speakers are bearing witness to the assault on Gaza

 “It was a place to express oneself.
 And show solidarity,” veteran stage actor Dolly Thakore said over the phone on Monday.
 “That is a very big thing.”

-The gallery had posted stirring images of Thakore, draped in a white sari, a magnificent red bindi on her forehead, reading from a list, names of those killed in the war on Gaza since October.
+The gallery had posted stirring images of Thakore, draped in a white sari, a magnificent red bindi on her forehead, reading from a list of those killed in the war on Gaza since October.
 She was among several others who attended the open mic at Method that weekend.

 For the past month, the gallery has had on display “The Future Will Remember”, an exhibit by American artist Alexis Rose, made entirely of bricks.
-Her bricks, carved with names and data, stand like gravestones in an open field, some empty, warily leaving space for information to come.
+The bricks, carved delicately with names and data, stand like gravestones in an open field, some empty, warily leaving space for information to come.

 In an artist statement, Rose sets the scene for her work amid a genocide in which the attempts of entire communities to document the violations committed upon them fall short.
 Their physical documentation, in historical texts, decades of research and cultural archives, are bombed to the ground, and their digital recordings through images, videos, and posts, experience their own kind of violent destruction through algorithms and censorship.